-- The retaining wall prevents the soil or other material at places with sudden changes in elevation.
+- This wall prevents the soil or other material at places with sudden elevation changes.

-- Earth retaining structures are used to hold back the earth and maintain a difference in the height of the ground surface.
+- Earth retaining structures are used to hold back the earth and maintain the difference in the ground surface height.

 - Retaining structures are designed to withstand the grounds or backfill, other externally exerted loads transmit these forces safely to a foundation.

 Types of Retaining Walls:

 1. Gravity Retaining Wall:

-Gravity retaining walls depends only on its self-weight to withstand lateral earth pressure.
+These walls depends only on their self-weight to withstand lateral earth pressure.

-Typically, these retaining walls is essential for massive gravitational load required to counter soil pressure.
+Typically, these retaining walls is essential for the massive gravitational load required to counter soil pressure.

 Such walls are constructed with various materials such as concrete, stone, and masonry, it is economical for elevations up to 3 m.

 Crib, gabion wall and bin retaining walls are additionally a type of gravity retaining walls.

 2. Cradle Retaining Walls:

-These cradle retaining walls are the type of gravity wall, constructed from a particular person’s interlocking packing containers, which might be made from wooden or precast concrete.
+These walls are the type of gravity wall, constructed from a particular person’s interlocking packing containers, which might be made from wooden or precast concrete.

 Then, filled with crushed stone or other coarse granular material to sort the free-drain structure.

 The primary types of walls include strengthened precast and wooden retaining walls.